Banging Toolbox

 5. When to use a detail sander?

 A detail sander is used to get into the corners or edges that your typical finishing or orbital sander cannot reach.
-This sanding tool has a triangular pad and consists of self-adhesive paper, with also multiple attachments to do more precise work.

 It is the only sander that comes in a triangular shape to serve its purpose: to reach tight spaces and corners like the chairs’ edges.